blinkbitcoin/dev.blink.sv/docs/self-host/a-products/a-blink-core.md

 ## Local `dev` API access
 For the local `dev` environment
-* clone the galoy repo: https://github.com/GaloyMoney/blink
+* clone the Blink repo: https://github.com/blinkbitcoin/blink
-* follow the steps in the [readme](https://github.com/GaloyMoney/blink/tree/main?tab=readme-ov-file#local-development-setup) start hosting the API locally
+* follow the steps in the [readme](https://github.com/blinkbitcoin/blink/tree/main?tab=readme-ov-file#local-development-setup) start hosting the API locally

 Find more details about hosting the Blink stack yourself in the [deployment section](/self-host/deployment/).